 Healthcare advances have increased life spans, so growing numbers of individuals will eventually need decision-making assistance.
 Yet many states haven’t seriously reviewed their guardianship laws for decades.
-The American Bar Association, the Uniform Law Commission, the National Academy of Elder Law Attorneys, and others have been pressing for much needed reform.
+The American Bar Association, the Uniform Law Commission and others have been pressing for much needed reform.

 Least Restrictive Alternative

-There’s widespread agreement that before guardianship is considered, less restrictive arrangements should be reviewed.
+There’s widespread agreement that before guardianship is considered, less restrictive arrangements should be considered.

-An evolving alternative is referred to as “supported decision-making,” which involves an individual’s making his or her own choices after consulting family, friends or other trusted persons.
-To date, only Maine has adopted the Uniform Guardianship, Conservatorship and Other Protected Proceedings Act completed by the Uniform Law Commission several years ago.
+An evolving alternative is referred to as “supported decision-making,” which involves an individual’s making their own choices after consulting family, friends or other trusted persons.
+To date, only Maine has adopted the Uniform Guardianship, Conservatorship and Other Protected Proceedings Act published by the Uniform Law Commission several years ago.
 The Real Property, Trust and Estate Section of the American Bar Association recommends that states consider supported decision-making in their guardianship statutes.
 Texas has added supported decision-making provisions to its guardianship act, although it has not adopted the new Uniform Act.
-Alabama and several other states are studying the act for potential enactment.
+Alabama and several other states are studying the act for potential adoption.

 Furthermore, if guardianship is determined to be in an individual’s best interest, it’s possible in many states to limit the scope of a guardian’s authority, based on highly specific needs.